Paul MacCready: Career and achievements

 He started gliding after World War II and was a three-time winner (1948, 1949, 1953) of the Richard C. du Pont Memorial Trophy, awarded annually to the U.S. National Open Class Soaring Champion.
-In 1956, he became the first American pilot to become the World Soaring Champion.
-He invented a device that told pilots the best speed to fly a glider, depending on conditions and based on the glider's rate of sink at different air-speeds.
-Sailplane pilots still use the "MacCready speed ring", and still adjust the "MacCready Number" (abbreviated MC) within their flight instruments, to optimize their flying speed.
+In 1956, he became the first American pilot to become the World Soaring Champion in the World Championships at St Yan in France.

+He invented a device that told pilots the best speed to fly a glider, based on the predicted rate of climb in the next thermal and the glider's rate of sink at different air-speeds.
+Sailplane pilots still use the "MacCready speed ring", on their rate-of-climb instrument to optimize their flying speed between areas of "lift".

 In the 1970s, he guaranteed a business loan for a friend, which subsequently failed, leaving him with a $100,000 debt.
 This was the motivation he needed to compete for the £50,000 Kremer prize for human-powered flight, which had been on offer for 18 years.
 With Dr. Peter B.S.
 Lissaman, he created a human-powered aircraft, the Gossamer Condor.
 The Condor stayed aloft for seven minutes while it completed the required figure eight course, thereby winning the first Kremer prize in August 1977.
 The award-winning plane was constructed of aluminium tubing, plastic foam, piano wire, bicycle parts, and mylar foil for covering.

 Kremer then offered another £100,000 for the first human-powered crossing of the English Channel.
-MacCready took up the challenge and in 1979, he built the Condor's successor, the Gossamer Albatross, and won the second Kremer prize, successfully flying from England to France.
+MacCready took up the challenge and in 1979, he built the Condor's successor, the Gossamer Albatross, and won the second Kremer prize, flown by Bryan Allen (a pilot and athlete who could pedal better than most pilots) from England to France.
 He also received the Collier Trophy, which is awarded annually for the greatest achievement in aeronautics or astronautics, for his design and construction of the Albatross.